 Each day ScottishPower engages in activities that have a positive impact on society.
 We create wealth and jobs, pay taxes, deliver goods and services, drive innovation, and contribute to the skills base.
 Over and above these activities, we regularly contribute to community based organisations and engage in activities to help address a range of wider issues in the communities where we operate.

 This specific voluntary engagement with charitable organisations or activities that extends beyond companies’ core business is broadly known as Corporate Community Investment.

-We strongly believe that raising awareness and providing support at an early age to help young people make informed choices regarding their future careers is important.
-We are committed to being proactive in taking steps to inspire and encourage people into STEM Careers.
-Read more about some of our programmes below:
+At ScottishPower we strongly believe that raising awareness and providing support at an early age helps young people make important and informed choices regarding their future careers.
+We are also committed to providing routes for people who want to return to work after a careers break.